Andrea/andrea.github.io/_posts/2025-09-01-making-of-a-decision.markdown

 date: 2025-09-01 00:12:00
 last_modified_at: 2026-01-07 03:45:00
 layout: single
-title: The Making of a Decision - Part 1
+title: The Making of a Decision - Part 1 - Intro & Power
 categories:
 - software architecture
 - architectural decision